By SEN

 Injury List

-New signing Leo Thompson is set to be out for 10 weeks with a calf strain.
-The injury was initally detected just before the All-Stars game with scans later showing it to be a Grade 3.
+New signing Leo Thompson was initially set to be out for 10 weeks with a calf strain.
+But GM of Football, Phil Gould, has come out saying that the Kiwi is on track to be available from Round 7 onwards.
+The injury was initially detected just before the NRL All-Stars game, with scans later showing it to be a Grade 3.

 19-year-old Mitch Woods will become available from Round 4 at the earliest after picking up a minor hamstring injury in late January.

 Jethro Rinakama will likely miss the start of the season as he still recovers from his shoulder reconstruction.
 The winger suffered the injury while representing Fiji during the Pacific Championship.
-His return date will be between April and May, as per GM of Football, Phil Gould.
+His return date will be between April and May, as per Gould.

 Injury List